TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/CreatingContent/Index.rst

 Add new content to a page
 =========================

 #.
-On a page, click the :guilabel:`+ Content` icon where you want to insert
+On a page, click the :guilabel:`+ Content` icon in the place where you want
-   content.
+   to insert content.
 #.
 On the :guilabel:`Typical Page Content` tab, choose the "Text & Media" element.
    This is the most commonly used content type.
 The :guilabel:`Create new Page Content` screen appears.

 .. include:: /Images/AutomaticScreenshots/NewContentElement/NewContentElement.rst.txt

 #.
-In the :guilabel:`Header` field, type *New content*.
+In the :guilabel:`Header` field, type *My new content element*.
 #.
-In the :guilabel:`Text` area, type some content.
+In the :guilabel:`Text` area, type in some text.
 This field uses a
    :ref:`Rich Text Editor<rte>` (RTE).

 #.
 Save and close the content element.